-In a recent decision, the tax appeal court of the Canton of Zurich dealt with the taxation of capital gains in connection with the sale of shares by individuals and the possible treatment of such capital gains from a Swiss income tax perspective.
+In a recent decision, the tax appeal court of the Canton of Zurich dealt with the taxation of capital gains in case of a sale of shares held by individuals and the possible treatment of such capital gains from a Swiss income tax perspective.
 In general, if individuals residing in Switzerland realize a capital gain from the sale of tangible assets, such capital gain should not be subject to Swiss income taxes.
-This applies in particular to capital gains in connection with the sale of shares (or other participations in companies) by an individual if the shares were held as private assets.
-However, there is no rule without exception and the following should be considered by individuals selling their shares in a company.
+This applies in particular to capital gains in case of a sale of shares (or other participations in companies) by an individual if the shares were held as private assets.

 Sale of shares granted in connection with an employee incentive plan

 It is a widespread practice of employers to grant to its employees and/or consultants shares, options or other participation rights in the company at a discounted price.
 Such allocation of participation rights is usually subject to an employee incentive plan with terms and conditions regarding, inter alia, sale restrictions, obligations to return the shares and valuation rules.
 The gain from the sale of employee shares in listed companies after the vesting period is usually tax-free for the seller (exceptions may apply to shareholders who received their shares before an IPO).
 However, if employee shares in non-listed companies are sold, or if employee shares are re-sold to the employer, the proceeds from such sale may qualify as taxable income, in each case depending on the specific terms of the employee incentive plan.